ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

   {CODE-BLOCK/}
 {PANEL/}

-{PANEL: Include}
+{PANEL: Including Items}

-**Including** items by a query or an index **will** work even if the included item resides on another shard.
+**Including** items by a query or an index **will** work even if an included item resides on another shard.
-If requested items are not found on this shard, the orchestrator will connect the shards that these items are stored on, load the items, and provide them.
+If a requested item is not found on this shard, the orchestrator will connect the shard it is stored on, load the item and provide it.

 Note that this process will cost the extra travel to the shard that the requested document is on.

 {PANEL/}